Birnor History, Family Crest & Coats of Arms

 Birnor Spelling Variations

-Endless spelling variations are a prevailing characteristic of Norman surnames.
-Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
-French and Latin, the languages of the court, also influenced spellings.
-Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
-The name has been spelled Berner, Berners, Berniers, Burner, Burners, Burniers, Barners, Bearners and many more.
+A multitude of spelling variations characterize Norman surnames.
+Many variations occurred because Old and Middle English lacked any definite spelling rules.
+The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
+Therefore, one person was often referred to by several different spellings in a single lifetime.
+The various spellings include Berner, Berners, Berniers, Burner, Burners, Burniers, Barners, Bearners and many more.

 Early Notables of the Birnor family (pre 1700)